The Havanese belongs to the ancient Bichon family of small white dogs, with the Bichon Frise and Maltese being its likely common ancestors.

 According to various sources, Italian sea captains or the Spaniards, who colonized the New World in the 1600s are said to have brought the breed’s ancestors to the island nation.

 During its approximately 300 years of enjoying Cuban luxury, breeders refined it into today’s Havanese, possibly by incorporating Poodle crosses.
 It was originally known as the Blanquito de la Habana (Havana Silk Dog).

 The pivotal moment in the breed’s history occurred in 1959 when the Communist takeover of Cuba took place.

 Many affluent Cubans, fleeing Fidel Castro’s revolution, brought their small dogs to America.
 With the assistance of American enthusiasts, the refugees preserved and continued the Havanese breed.
 Today, discerning pet owners worldwide favor this breed.

-Distinctive features of the Havanese include a curled-over tail and a gorgeous silky coat, which comes in a variety of colors.
-Some of their owners groom the coat shorter to make them easier to groom.
+The Havanese possesses distinctive features, such as a curled-over tail and a beautiful silky coat that comes in a variety of colors.
+Some owners opt for shorter grooming to facilitate easier care.